yuanfoudev/yuanfoudev.github.io/content/friends.md

 ---
 title: "Friends"
-description: "Hugo, the world's fastest framework for building websites"
+description: "This is a collection of friendly links for my blog."
 date: 2023-08-13
 aliases : ["Friends", "contactabout"] author : "元否"